Gravity assists explained simply— How the Voyagers escaped the Solar System

 Why use gravity assists?

 Instead of using gravity assists to navigate to a destination, a spacecraft can simply carry more fuel to power itself.
-But then the spacecraft would weigh more too.
-The increase in weight means that it requires more fuel in the rocket to launch it.
-Since the inclusion of more fuel increases the weight of the rocket itself too, we need more fuel to carry that fuel.
+But adding more fuel makes it weigh more.
+This means more fuel needs to be added to the rocket to launch the now-heavier spacecraft.
+Since including extra fuel also increases the rocket’s mass, more fuel is needed to carry that fuel, and so on.
 Rocket science.

 How the Voyagers did it

-On launch, the Voyagers didn’t have enough velocity to directly escape the Sun’s gravity.
-It was and still is beyond our technological capability to do so.
-And so the Voyagers were made to slingshot around Jupiter and Saturn to gain extra velocity to be able to escape the solar system.
-Its easy to understand how this works in terms of vectors.
+It’s easy to prove how the spacecraft velocity increases in the above case using vectors.
 Unlike scalar quantities (like speed) which only have magnitude, vectors (like velocity) have both magnitude & direction.
 A change in direction implies change in velocity, which was quite useful to the Voyagers.
-Let’s see how.

-Consider a spacecraft approaching a planet with a trajectory as shown in the diagram below.
+Consider the Voyager spacecraft approaching Jupiter as shown in the diagram below.
 Let the planet’s velocity around the Sun be

 v.
 The spacecraft’s velocity on approaching the planet is